 From humble beginnings, Dr. Lander built a flourishing institution that reaches across the country and the world.
 Now enrolling over 19,000 students a year in a broad range of disciplines, including business, law, social work, Jewish Studies and technology.
 Each decade has ushered in a wave of new academic and professional programs designed to give students an advantage in an increasingly competitive world:

 The Jacob D. Fuchsberg Law Center and the School for Lifelong Education opened, as well as a college for recent immigrants.
-The latter would eventually evolve into the New York School of Career and Applied Sciences (NYSCAS).
+The latter would eventually evolve into the New York School of Career and Applied Studies (NYSCAS).

 Touro University California and the School of Health Sciences were established, introducing colleges of osteopathic medicine, pharmacy and health sciences.
 Touro expanded its undergraduate offerings with new campuses in Brooklyn and Manhattan.